Man agrees to plead guilty in Basquiat artwork fraud scheme

 Barzman previously ran an auction business where he bought and resold the contents of unpaid storage units.
 He bought Mumford’s locker in 2012.

-Mumford, who died in 2018, told investigators he had never owned any Basquiat art and the paintings were not in the unit the last time he had opened it.
+Mumford, who died in 2018, told investigators he had never owned any Basquiat art, and the paintings were not in the unit the last time he had opened it.

 Experts pointed out that the cardboard used in at least one of the pieces included FedEx typeface that wasn’t used until 1994, about six years after Basquiat died, according to a federal search warrant.
 The artwork had been marketed as painted in 1982.